 Social sentiment is a metric that captures how people feel about your brand.
 If you see a sudden change, that’s an immediate clue to start digging into your listening streams to see what people are saying about you.
 A sudden spike in brand mentions is always worth investigating, too.

-Using Hootsuite Insights, you can set alerts so you’re automatically notified if there are major changes in sentiment or volume of mentions.
+With a tool like Brandwatch, you can set alerts so you’re automatically notified if there are major changes in sentiment or volume of mentions.
 This gives you advance warning of a crisis while it’s still in the early stages.

 ZeroFOX is another great software solution for advance warning of a potential crisis.
 Integrated with your Hootsuite dashboard, it will: